MatthewBayfield/heritage_housing_issues/README.md

 * Create modelling and evaluation pipeline.
 * Perform model search, and best model selection, for a model to predict sale price from house attributes.
 * Optimise the model by performing hyperparameter tuning.
-* Evaluate the model performace.
+* Evaluate the model performance.
 * Finalise the model pipeline once the success criteria are met.
 * Create a dashboard page displaying the attributes and sale prices of the client's four properties.
 * Create a dashboard page/section allowing the client to enter a set of house attributes, and calculate the predicted sale price dynamically.